Relative Energy Deficiency in Sport (REDs): A Guide for Athletes

 Long-Term Effects of Chronic Under-Fueling

-The effects of prolonged energy deficiency extend far beyond just effects to short-term performance.The long-term consequences of chronic under-fueling can be severe, particularly for young athletes.
-These include:
+The effects of prolonged energy deficiency extend far beyond just effects to short-term performance.The long-term consequences of chronic under-fueling can be severe, and in some cases irreversible.
+This is of significant concern, particularly for young athletes who are still developing These include:

 Performance Decline

-While restrictive eating may appear to result in short-term performance gains in some cases, research consistently shows that sustained energy insufficiency leads to decline in both health and athletic output over time.
+Although restrictive eating may appear to result in short-term performance gains, research consistently indicates that chronic LEA ultimately impairs neuromuscular function, reduces muscle protein synthesis, and compromises immune function.
+These outcomes collectively lead to declined both health and athletic output over time.

 REDs Performance Conceptual Model from the 2023 International Olympic Committee’s (IOC) consensus statement on REDs

 Weight is just one of many variables that influence athletic performance.
 In most cases, it is not the most important one.
-A more effective and sustainable approach focuses on:
+A more effective and sustainable approach focuses on the following factors:

-• Increasing carbohydrate intake.
-Emphasize adequate carbohydrate intake, which is the primary fuel source for most athletic activity.
-Most athletes require more carbohydrates than they initially expect.
-Focus not only of carbohydrates pre- and post-training, but also consume a consistent amount throughout the day.
+Carbohydrates are the primary fuel source for most athletic activity.
+In fact, research shows that there is a phenomenon called “low carbohydrate availability”, which can cause many of the same issues at LEA, even with adequate energy intake.
+Most athletes underestimate how much they need.
+Focus not only on carbohydrates pre- and post-training, but also consume a consistent amount throughout the day.

 Conclusion